ue22-p24/backend-flask-chatapp-steps/step.md

-# a SQL table for messages
+# POST /api/messages to create a message